BastionAI/bastionai.github.io/about.md

       <div class="mission-text">
         <h2>Our Mission</h2>
         <p>
-          BastionAI creates products oriented to leverage the power of local models focusing on privacy, security, and innovation.
-We believe that the future of AI lies not in centralized cloud services, but in empowering users with powerful AI capabilities that run entirely on their own devices.
+          BastionAI creates privacy-first AI solutions that prioritize user control and data sovereignty.
+          While we champion local processing for maximum privacy, we understand that different use cases require different approaches.
+Our flexible architecture supports local, hybrid, and cloud-native deployments when they align with strict privacy and security requirements.
         </p>
         <p>
           In a world where data privacy is increasingly important, we're committed to developing AI solutions that put users in complete control of their information.
-No data collection, no surveillance, no compromises – just powerful AI that respects your privacy.
+Whether running locally on your device or deployed in privacy-compliant cloud environments, our solutions maintain the highest standards of security and user sovereignty.
         </p>
       </div>
       <div class="mission-visual">